Essam-Khawaja/Data-Science-Udemy/Deep Learning/Deep Learning.md

 Another approach is to use a normal distribution for the randomness.

 Refer to Lecture 362 for the mathematical formulas of Glorot Initialization.
 It is the same as the two methods above, but more standardized and conventional.

+---
+## Stochastic Gradient Descent and Learning Rate Schedules
+Batching: The process of splitting the dataset into n-batches

+By batching the dataset, the gradient descent is run on each batch instead of each epoch, significantly improving the speed of the algorithm.
+Now, for stochastic gradient descent, the batch size is 1, meaning that it is run after each input.

+### The problem with the gradient descent
+Often when running this optimization algorithm, it will find the first local minima of the loss function rather than the global minima.
+This is bad, since the best machine learning algorithm exists at the global minima.

+In order to resolve this, we need to extend its **momentum**.
+The formula for GD is:

+$$ w_{i+1} = w_i - \eta\frac{\partial L}{\partial w}$$

+Then, our new formula with momentum would be:

+$$w_{i+1} = w_i(t) - \eta\frac{\partial L}{\partial w}(t) - \alpha\eta\frac{\partial L}{\partial w}(t-1)$$

+where $$\alpha$$ is a constant which we use to make it less significant to the equation, usually set to 0.9 as a convention.

+By using this formula, now the equation accounts for the previous gd as well, and resembles the forward velocity we need.

+### Learning Rate Schedules
+How do we choose eta?
+It must be small enough so we gently descend, instead of oscillating or diverging.
+It must also be big enough so we reach it in a rational amount of time.

+For this, we apply Learning Rate Schedules:
+1. We start from a high initial learning rate
+2. At some point we lower the ratio to avoid oscillation
+3. Around the end we pick a very small rate to get a precise answer

+We usually apply this exponentially, so that the descent is exponential:

+$$ \eta = \eta_0e^{-n/c}$$

+where c is a constant that is of the same order of magnitude as the number of observations.

+There are some advanced learning rate schedules, which I can refer to in Lectures 368 and 369.
+These lectures mention AdaGrad, RMSProp, and Adam.

+---
+## Preprocessing
+This is the manipulation of the dataset before running it through the model.

+### Standardization
+This is the process of transforming data into a standard scale.
+Feature scaling and normalization are some key methods.

+One of these methods is PCA (Principal Component Analysis), which is a dimension reduction technique used to combine several variables into a bigger (latent) variable.

+### Categorical Data
+Binary Encoding: Giving each category a binary number representation.
+Then, split each individual binary number into different columns.

+One-Hot Encoding: Make as many columns as categories.
+Each column represents a data point.
+Then, if we find the category in a row, we just put one in its column.